Bill and Melinda French Gates Finalize One Of The Largest Divorces In History

 Melinda French Gates, who will retain her last name, will almost certainly emerge as one of the richest women in the world.
 Forbes currently pegs their combined net worth at more than $131 billion.

+All of this marks a precipitous drop in public standing for Gates, who cofounded Microsoft in 1975 before eventually transitioning to full-time philanthropy.

+He and French Gates will remain co-chairs of their foundation for at least the next two years, the charity announced last month.
+At that point, if they decide they can no longer work together, French Gates will resign and will receive funds from Gates to continue her own philanthropic work separately.

-Because the pair have no children under 18, the divorce order does not include any child support.
+The former spouses were married in Lanai, Hawaii, in 1994, on a golf course at the Four Seasons Resort.
+They have three kids together, the youngest of whom is reportedly eighteen years old.
+As a result, the divorce order does not include any child support.
 The filing says that any other “post-secondary support” is outlined in the separation agreement.